-In all cases we observed that the manifold $M$ is complete w.r.t.~the metric~\eqref{eqn:metric}, and there are RCNs of both the singularity at $r=0$ and infinities in other cases, such that the Cauchy problem~\eqref{eqn:hyperbolic-equation-main} has unique solution defined everywhere on $M$ for all $t > 0$.
+In all the cases we observed that the manifold $M$ is complete w.r.t.~the metric~\eqref{eqn:metric}, and there are RCNs of both the singularity at $r=0$ and the infinities in other cases, such that the Cauchy problem~\eqref{eqn:hyperbolic-equation-main} has a unique solution defined everywhere on $M$ for all $t > 0$.

-Note that the potential $\qm\sim \frac{e^{2}}{r^{2}}$ at $r=0$, and, comparing with the Example~\ref{ex:hydrogen} for the Euclidean space, this potential admits RCNs for any $e$ - this is due to the form of the metric~\eqref{dfn:reissner-nord-metric-space}, which is very different from the Euclidean one at the origin.
+Note that the potential $\qm\sim \frac{e^{2}}{r^{2}}$ at $r=0$, and, compared with Example~\ref{ex:hydrogen} for the Euclidean space, this potential admits RCNs for any $e$; this is due to the form of the metric~\eqref{dfn:reissner-nord-metric-space}, which is very different from the Euclidean metric at the origin.